pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 ## Step 3 — Splunk Universal Forwarder Setup
 ![Nmap_SYN_Port_Scan](./Images/Nmap_Attack_5.jpg)

-The **Splunk Universal Forwarder** was pre-installed on Ubuntu at `/opt/splunkforwarder/`.
-The forward server pointing to the Splunk Enterprise instance on Windows (`192.168.56.1:9997`) had already been configured.
+The **Splunk Universal Forwarder** had already been installed on the Ubuntu VM at `/opt/splunkforwarder/` before this lab session.
+This step verifies the existing installation and confirms the forward server configuration was in place.

 ---

 ## Step 4 — Initial Problem: Inactive Forward Server
+To verify whether the Universal Forwarder was successfully communicating with the Splunk Enterprise server, the following command was run from the forwarder binary directory on Ubuntu:

 ### Problem Encountered
 To verify the current forwarding status, the following command was run from the Splunk forwarder binary directory: